 So, not everyone agrees that going to baking school is worth the time and money.
 After all, there is a lot to learn outside of a baking school classroom.
 Some professionals recommend simply going to the best restaurant you can find and starting at the bottom.

 While there are no strict baking or pastry chef education requirements for landing a job, there are advantages of pursuing professional training.
-According to bls.gov, specialized training can increase chances of finding a job in competitive upscale restaurants and hotels where the pay tends to be better.
+According to the Bureau of Labor Statistics (BLS), specialized training can increase chances of finding a job in competitive upscale restaurants and hotels where the pay tends to be better.
 Highly trained bakers should also be in demand thanks to the rising popularity of special food products.
 Furthermore, graduates of top culinary schools who have sharp business skills and management finesse are often more appealing potential hires in an economy where employers value financial know-how.

 How Much Do Bakers and Pastry Chefs Earn?

 The salary of a pastry chef or baker can vary according to the location, size, and popularity of the restaurant and the level of responsibility of the position.
 Many start careers in baking and pastry arts in entry level positions, later working to positions of higher responsibility with added experience.
-In 2008, bls.gov found that the average pastry chef salary, along with other chefs and head cooks, came to $38,770, with the middle 50 percent earning between $29,050 and $51,540.
-That same year, bls.gov calculated the average baker’s salary at $23,290 annually.
+In 2014, the BLS found that the average pastry chef salary, along with other chefs and head cooks, came to $45,880.
+That same year, the BLS calculated the average baker’s salary at $25,550 annually nationwide.
 They also found that, in general, the highest paying jobs in upscale restaurants and eateries were the most competitive, and that highly skilled bakers had strong demand from employers.